Nabão River

 The Nabão ([nɐˈbɐ̃w]) is a river in Portugal.
 It rises in Ansião and passes through the city of Tomar before joining the Zêzere River — a course of about 66 km.
 It was known to the Romans as Nabanus.
-Before entering the territory of Tomar it has his biggest source in a place called Agroal.
 The swift waters of the Nabão once fed the factories of Tomar.

 The river is associated with the tale of Santa Iria.

-New Plans for Nabão

-The Nabão will see numerous changes in Tomar, as a major improvement plan is under way, which will include construction of new road and foot bridges, promenades and gardens.
+In 2013, development work in Tomar includes construction of road and foot bridges, promenades and gardens.